jacobian/django-deployment-workshop/README.rst

 is all BSD-licensed, so please feel free to use it as a starting point for you own deployments.

 The Django site used for the examples is Derek Willis' Fumblerooski_.
+Many thanks to Derek for letting me (ab)use his code!

 .. _fumblerooski: http://github.com/dwillis/fumblerooski